egovernment/egovernment.github.io/_documentation/codebase/view-components.markdown

 ### URL builder - `url([pathToken1[, pathToken2[, ..pathTokenN]]])`

-With `url` we can provide dynamicaly resolved url to `href` or `action`, or we can just use it for claritiy of providing url tokens as separate arguments.
+With `url` we can provide dynamically resolved url to `href` or `action`, or we can just use it for clarity of providing url tokens as separate arguments.
 Each token can be observable.
-If token starts with `?` it is assumed it contains part designated for _query_ parth, if token starts with `# it is assumed to contain `hash` that needs to be added at end of url.
+If token starts with `?` it is assumed it contains part designated for _query_ part, if token starts with `# it is assumed to contain `hash` that needs to be added at end of url.

 ### Observability related extensions